Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Array.md

 # Array
-- Homogenous collection of element.
+- Homogeneous collection of elements.
 - Indexed.
-- part of Java language and not Collection Fraemwork.
+- part of Java language and not Collection Framework.
-- Table for every array type.
+- There is a class for every array type.

 ```
 System.out.println(arr.getClass().getName());